 Figure 8.
 CONUS simulated GOES-R ABI bands 1 through 16 at 75°W at for 2100 UTC on 4 June 2005, showing reflectance for the visible bands and Brightness temperatures for the IR bands.
+The six visible images above shows reflectance factor on a scale of 0 to 1 with a square root function enhancement.
+The infrared bands shows brightness temperatures ranging from 190 to 320K.